 [Summary]

-The vast majority of GWAS participants are of European descent.
-As a result, current genetic risk prediction models, such as polygenic risk scores (PRS), are more effective in Europeans but have substantially reduced accuracy in other diverse populations.
-It severely limits their clinical utility.
-I have developed a transfer learning algorithm to improve the generalizability of genetic risk prediction in ancestrally diverse populations.
+The vast majority of GWAS participants are of European descent, leading to genetic risk prediction models, such as polygenic risk scores (PRS), being more accurate in Europeans but significantly less effective in other populations.
+This limitation severely restricts their clinical utility.
+To address this, I have developed a transfer learning algorithm to improve the generalizability of genetic risk prediction in ancestrally diverse populations.

 Quantifying portable genetic effects and improving cross-ancestry genetic prediction with GWAS summary statistics